 From September to May a colony of short tailed shearwaters (muttonbirds) inhabits the offshore stack that is Muttonbird Island, their nightly return makes a dusk visit all the more worthwhile.

 Location: Great Ocean Road, Port Campbell (8 km east of Port Campbell)

 Length: trails range from 200m - 3km.
 Allow 2 - 3 hours to explore the trails.

-Level crushed rock and bitumen surface 900m return the loop trail including The Razorback and Island Arch.
+Level crushed rock and bitumen surface 900m return this trail includes lookouts at The Razorback and Island Arch.

-Undulating bitumen access from the main car park to the lookout is 400m return.
-This walk forms part of the 1.4km Wreck of the Loch Ard trail
+Undulating bitumen access from the main car park to the headland lookout is 600m return.

 A 1.1km sealed path that forms part of the 3.2km living on the edge trail.

 3.2 km with inclines on bitumen and crushed rock.
 Visitors are not advised to cross the mouth of the Sherbrooke River.
 River mouth depth and width is variable and currents from river flow and wave and tide input are variable.